csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 Here is a video showing how the current plugin works.
 Our product will be very simliar: https://www.youtube.com/watch?v=NTD8-maahZg

- > Short (1 - 2 min' read)
- * Start with a single sentence, high-level description of the product.
- * Be clear - Describe the problem you are solving in simple terms.
- * Specify if you have a partner and who they are.
- * Be concrete.
-For example:
-    * What are you planning to build?
-Is it a website, mobile app, browser extension, command-line app, etc.?
-    * When describing the problem/need, give concrete examples of common use cases.
-    * Assume your the reader knows nothing about the partner or the problem domain and provide the necessary context.
- * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
-   For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
- * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

 #### Q2: Who are your target users?